Does Oatmeal Cause Constipation?

 Constipation can also be caused by hormonal fluctuations, pregnancy, and underlying medical issues such as thyroid diseases.

-Fruits and Vegetables: Packed with fiber and water, fruits like berries, pears, and prunes, and vegetables like broccoli, Brussels sprouts, and spinach are fantastic choices.
+Fruits and Vegetables: Packed with fiber and water, fruits like berries, pears, and prunes, and vegetables like broccoli, Brussels sprouts, and spinach are fantastic.
+These fiber-rich foods come with the added bonus of various types of fiber, including soluble and insoluble, which can help relieve constipation and promote bowel regularity.

-Whole Grains: Beyond oatmeal, opt for whole-wheat bread, brown rice, and quinoa for their significant fiber content.
+Whole Grains: Beyond oatmeal, choose whole-wheat bread, brown rice, and quinoa for their high fiber levels.
+These flexible mainstays may be readily included into meals, giving long-lasting energy and promoting digestive health.

 Certain foods could worsen constipation symptoms and should be avoided: